skriggs72/Vacation_Weather_API/README.md

 # python-api-challenge

-I created a Python script to visualize teh weather of 500+ cities across the globe of varying distances from the equator.
+I created a Python script to visualize the weather of 500+ cities across the globe of varying distances from the equator.

 Part I = WeatherPy